petterhoel/blog/docs/about/README.md

 This is a place for reminders and thoughts on whatever I come across as a developer that makes me wanna permalink it.

-**_whoami_**  – communication is the most important skill for a developer. _Do no harm_ is the mantra.
+Communication is the most important skill for any developer. _Do no harm_ is the mantra.
 Big improvements come in tiny steps.
-I work as a web developer and I live in Oslo.

-I also tease the cat, walk the dog, do my asanas - enjoy music, food and coffee.
+**_whoami_**  I tease the cat, walk the dog, do my asanas - enjoy music, food and coffee.
+I also work as a web developer and I live in Oslo.
 My name is Petter Hoel.

 Wanna get in touch?  [ping me on twitter](https://twitter.com/petterhoel "@petterhoel") or follow the [GitHub link](https://github.com/petterhoel/blog "repo for this blog").

 </p>